In this post, I discuss the basics of nonprofit organizations, why they are necessary, and the essential role they play in our society.

 First, nonprofit organizations allow for the pursuit of unmarketable endeavors.
-There are some endeavors that we as a society have decided have inherent social value despite having no potential pecuniary gain.
-Feeding hungry children, for example, is not an endeavor that would attract venture capitalists, but which we as a society would like to encourage.
-So, we provide special protections and incentives for such efforts.
+There are some endeavors that society has decided have inherent social value despite having no potential pecuniary gain.
+Feeding hungry children, for example, is not an endeavor that would attract venture capitalists.
+We as a society, however, would like to encourage it.
+So, we provide unique protections and incentives for such efforts.

-Second, nonprofit organizations are good avenues for non-majoritarian movements.
-That is, nonprofit organizations allow groups holding to minority positions—such as various political, religious, or social causes—to band together.
+Second, nonprofit organizations are excellent avenues for non-majoritarian movements.
+That is, nonprofit organizations allow groups holding minority positions to band together.
+These include those adhering to various minority political, religious, or social causes.

 Contract Failure Theory

-The third reason we allow for nonprofit organizations is known as the contract failure theory.
-This theory states that there are gaps in society, such that neither the government nor a free market can provide that which is necessary for the common good of society.
-This theory states that only nonprofit organizations can effectively fill this gap.
+The third reason we allow for nonprofit organizations is the contract failure theory.
+This theory states that there are gaps in society, such that neither the government nor a free market can fill.
+Filling these gaps, however, is necessary for the common good.
+This theory states that only nonprofit organizations can effectively fill these gaps.